ChrisLeeYH/LLaVa_Encoder_Dataset/README.md

 - Python 3.10
 - `ollama` localhost
-- Required Python libraries: `requiremnets.text`
+- Required Python libraries: `requirements.txt`

 ## Full Deployment Flows
-1. **Ollama Localhost Depolyment (NECESSARY!)**
+1. **Ollama Localhost Deployment (NECESSARY!)**
 - Download `ollama.exe` from the following link: https://ollama.com/
 - After installing `ollama.exe`, in cmd (win+R):
 ```bash
 ollama run llava:34b
 ```

-- Here, due to some issues of prompts, the outputs from LLaVa 13b are not ideal in tests, so llava:34b is strongly recommended.
+- Here, due to some issues of prompts, the outputs from LLaVA 13b are not ideal in tests, so llava:34b is strongly recommended.

 - We use this step to download and to deploy llava:34b locally for further use.